.seeds.

 the sun hadn’t risen yet. what was the sound that woke me up?

-there it is again…someone is singing in a language i can’t understand.
+i hear it again…someone singing in a language i can’t understand.

 patrick warned us that we’d hear the muslim prayers 5 times a day. they would sing them over a loud speaker that would flood the valley. slightly irritated by being woken up for a prayer that i was not going to participate in, i rolled over and tried to go back to sleep. it had been a long day and there was another long day waiting for me.